christophe-rd/fuelinex/notes/fleetingnotes/2024_fleetingnotes.md

 Flowering phenology: as snowmelyt dates are advancing, growing seasons are getting longer and flowering phenology is getting earlier.
 This is a major determinant for small plants in alpine environements as they can't start growing until the snow melts.
 In subalpine, few species may begin to grow before the snow is gone.

+#### Forest phenology and a warmer climate – growing season extension in relation to climatic provenance

 High temperature accelarates bud burst, flowering and stem elongation in spring, and thus extend the growing season.
 Optimal temperatures for metabolism, growth and phenological resposnes are the product of long-term adaptation to local conditions even when imperfectly matched with local climate.